 Avoid Sensitive Areas

 on land such as meadows, lake shores, wetlands and streams.
+Always ride with caution any time water is present.
+Wet soils are more susceptible to damage.
+Riding along river and stream beds causes erosion and habitat destruction.
 Stay on designated routes.
 This protects wildlife habitats and sensitive soils from damage.
 Don’t disturb historical, archeological or paleontological sites.
 On water, avoid operating your watercraft in shallow waters or near shorelines at high speeds.

 Do Your Part